Finding things and ordering things - these are the two most common operations in programming.

 }Binary search finds an element in a sorted array by repeatedly dividing the search range in half.
 Each step eliminates half the remaining elements.

 Key requirement: The array must be sorted.
-If you need to search only once, sorting just to use binary search may not be worth it - linear search might be faster.
+If you only need to search once, sorting just to use binary search may not be worth it - linear search might be faster.

 Binary search variants: